Htetaungkyaw71/Flirtee/README.md

 ## Description

-A simple ating mobile application.
+A simple dating mobile application.
 Users can create account and can swipe cards and can send message if users have liked each other.

 ## Getting Started
 ```